Skip to main content

 Charis-Kairos (The Tears of Christ) painting

-Charis-Kairos (The Tears of Christ) Mineral Pigments, Gold on Belgium Linen, 80×64″ © Makoto Fujimura
+Charis-Kairos (The Tears of Christ) Mineral Pigments, Gold on Belgium Linen, 80×64″ Copyright © 2010 Makoto Fujimura.

-“I painted the five large-scale images that illuminate this volume, The Four Holy Gospels, using water-based Nihonga materials (Japanese style painting), with my focus on the tears of Christ (John 11)—tears shed for the atrocities of the past century and for our present darkness.”
+I painted the five large-scale frontispieces for The Four Holy Gospels project using water-based Nihonga materials (Japanese style painting), with my focus on the tears of Christ (John 11) – tears shed for the atrocities of the past century and for our present darkness.
+The minerals are pulverized to be layers in a hand-made method of painting, and it is through the materials's brokenness, a gentle, prismatic light is shed onto the viewer.

-Matthew—Consider the Lilies, 2010
+Matthew—Consider the Lilies, 2011

 Matthew—Consider the Lilies painting

-Consider the Lilies is done with over sixty layers of finely pulverizes precious minerals (azurite and malachite), oyster shell white, and painted with sumi ink that has been cured for over a century, as well as gold and platinum powders, mixed with Hide glue (Japanese Sanzenbon, which is no longer being made), to adhere the minerals onto a hand-pulled Japanese paper.
-The painting depicts Easter lilies, with triumvirate flowers opening up, but with the suggestion that even these common lilies are transformed into a post-Resurrection, generative reality.
+“Consider the Lilies” began with over sixty layers of finely pulverized precious minerals (azurite and malachite), oyster shell white, and painted with sumi ink that has been cured for over a century, as well as gold and platinum powders, and mixed Japanese hide glue, to adhere the materials onto the hand-pulled Japanese paper.
+I speak of this method in my upcoming book "Art Is: A Journey into the Light" (Yale University Press)

 Prints (unsigned) are available here.

-Mark—Water Flames, 2010
+Mark—Water Flames, 2011

 Mark—Water Flames painting

-Mark—Water Flames Mineral Pigments, Gold, Cochineal on Kumohada, 48×60″ © Makoto Fujimura
+Mark—Water Flames Mineral Pigments, Gold, Cochineal on Kumohada, 48×60″, Copyright © 2011 Makoto Fujimura

 Prints (unsigned) are available here.

-Luke—Prodigal God, 2010
+Luke—Prodigal God, 2011

 Luke—Prodigal God painting

-Luke—Prodigal God Mineral Pigments, Gold, Platinum on Kumohada, 48×60″ © Makoto Fujimura
+Luke—Prodigal God Mineral Pigments, Gold, Platinum on Kumohada, 48×60″, Copyright ©2011 Makoto Fujimura

 Prints (unsigned) are available here.

-John—In the Beginning, 2010
+John—In the Beginning, 2011

 John—In the Beginning painting

-John—In the Beginning Mineral Pigments, Gold on Belgium Linen, 48×60″ © Makoto Fujimura
+John—In the Beginning Mineral Pigments, Gold on Belgium Linen, 48×60″, Copyright © 2011 Makoto Fujimura

-This work visually echoes the Charis-Kairos cover piece in the same way that the beginning of the Gospel of John echoes the beginning of Genesis.
+This work visually echoes the “Charis-Kairos” cover piece in the same way that the beginning of the Gospel of John echoes the beginning of Genesis.
 The first chapter of the Gospel of John speaks not only about the origin of all creation in Jesus, but also about the mystery behind creation.
-Art needs to inhabit such mysteries—to open us up to the generative reality of the deeper questions that lie behind our questions.
+Art needs to inhabit such mysteries - to open us up to the generative reality of the deeper questions that lie behind our questions.

 The portion of John—In the Beginning was done as a live performance, as part of an ongoing collaboration with Jazz percussionist/composer Susie Ibarra (see portion of Plywood documentary here).